Solrikk/Cripto-Boats/README.md

   </h3>
 </div>

+## ⚠️ IMPORTANT DISCLAIMER ⚠️
+### This trading bot is currently in EXPERIMENTAL/BETA testing phase.
+By using this software:
+1. You acknowledge that cryptocurrency trading involves substantial RISK OF LOSS
+2. The bot uses AI/ML models that are still being tested and improved
+3. You accept full responsibility for any financial losses that may occur
+4. Past performance does not guarantee future results
+5. Only trade with funds you can afford to lose
+6. This is NOT financial advice - use at your own risk

 ## Overview 📊

 CryptoBoat is an advanced cryptocurrency trading bot powered by artificial intelligence.
 It combines LSTM neural networks and Random Forest algorithms to make intelligent trading decisions in the cryptocurrency futures market.